skbwu/probabilistic-missing-data-imputation/README.md

 Within the `src` directory:

 * `GridWorldMain` contains the main function for running various methods in our environment
-* `GridWorldHelpers` contains functions for setting up and visualizing the environment, taking an action in that environment, generating the missingness under various mechanisms, and doing Q learning
+* `GridWorldEnvironment` contains functions for setting up and visualizing the environment, taking an action in that environment, and generating the missingness under various mechanisms
-* `GridWorldImputers` contains functions for implementing MI
+* `ImputerTools' contains functions for implementing imputation ensembles
+* `GridWorldTests` contains some tests of various functions in the above scripts
 * `SimulationHelpers` contains functions that aid in running our simulations
-* `GridWorldTests` contains some tests of various functions in the above scripts

 **To run our simulation:** run `pmdi_main_v3_runscript_driver.sh` after making appropriate updates to filepaths.